 +61 3 9698 8102

-Fiona joined the Vicsport team in 2010.
+Fiona (she/her) joined the Vicsport team in 2010.
 With a keen interest in sport governance, strategy and organisational culture, she currently assists sport organisations with the implementation of the Victorian Child Safe Standards and Mandatory Board Quotas.
 She also delivers governance, competition & membership reviews, organisational change projects addressing child safeguarding and gender diversity, as well as developing and facilitating professional development opportunities.
 Fiona co-convenes Vicsport’s Child Safe Sport Working Group and Community of Practice, as well as the Victorian Children’s Sport Industry Working Group.
 She was a member of Sport Australia’s Child Protection Sector Consultation Expert Working Group and formerly convened Vicsport’s Diversity and Inclusion Expert Working Group and Women in Sport Advisory Group.